-This Cherokee legend explains how the opossum got his skinny tail and his odd behavior when startled, surprised or scared.
-I have added some of my own touches and made some changes to make it more fun to read.
+This is one version of an ancient Cherokee legend explaining how the opossum got his skinny tail and his odd behavior when startled, surprised or scared.

 Many years ago the animals had voices and customs just as the First People had.
 They lived in villages, had councils, contests and dances too.